kelvinsekx/portfolio/src/content/articles/mern-native-setup/index.md

 The installations above may be ok for now.
 Let's get you to set the folder and files where your code will reside.

-To start with create a directory or folder as it is popularly called then name it **mernworld** or anything you choose to call it, it is on your PC afterall.
+To start with, create a directory or folder as it is popularly called then name it **mernworld** or anything you choose to call it, it is on your PC afterall.

 Initialize the project with `$ npm init` on the terminal and don't be scared when the terminal asks you some questions, answer them the best way you can it is never a big deal.
 And move on.